leeonthe/Finance_Automate/README.md

 ## Introduction

-Reconciling monthly autopayment charges against a large volume of credit‑card transactions has long been a bottleneck for our finance team.
+Reconciling monthly autopayment charges against a large volume of credit-card transactions has long been a bottleneck for our finance team.
 Each period, our finance team receive a single autopayment posting—for example, \$73,948.09—but our ledger contains dozens of individual entries (purchases, refunds, and pending disputes) that must collectively match this amount.
-Manually inspecting hundreds of line items to find the exact combination of debits and credits is both time‑consuming and error‑prone.
+Manually inspecting hundreds of line items to find the exact combination of debits and credits is both time-consuming and error-prone.

 ## Real-World Application: Credit-Card Autopayment Reconciliation